 Blend those stressors with the mental health disorders affecting almost 1 out of 5 adults and the need for intervention becomes clear.
-Depression reduces cognitive performance about 35 percent of the time, something that can influence professional output.
+Depression reduces cognitive performance by about 35 percent of the time, something that can influence professional output.
 Even after accounting for other health risks like obesity, employees at high risk of depression also have the highest health care costs.
 Yet only 57 percent of employees with moderate depression and 40 percent with severe depression receive treatment.

 The answer isn’t as simple as telling employees to seek counseling.
-Long work days and regional shortages of behavioral health professionals can make that difficult even for people who would like treatment.
+Long workdays and regional shortages of behavioral health professionals can make that difficult even for people who would like treatment.
 That’s why many companies are trying to foster healthier and more positive workplaces by offering telepsychiatry on the job.

 Bringing Behavioral Care to Cubicles

 Companies have long tried to help their employees cope with personal issues and navigate challenges at work.
-To take pressure off HR teams and cultivate a more engaged workforce, many have created Employee Assistance Programs (EAP).
+To take the pressure off HR teams and cultivate a more engaged workforce, many have created Employee Assistance Programs (EAP).
 But some EAP programs only refer employees to community services, where they can wait months for assistance; Starbucks found that employees were often reluctant to reach out to their EAP – which led the company to “introduce emotional first aid” through sessions with clinical psychologists.

 Other organizations are also trying direct intervention by making behavioral care more accessible for their employees.
-Through virtual health, employees can access mental health screenings and self-assessment tools, lifestyle coaching, stress management training, therapy sessions and follow-up care after receiving inpatient treatment for addiction or mental illness.
+Through virtual health, employees can access mental health screenings and self-assessment tools, lifestyle coaching, stress management training, therapy sessions, and follow-up care after receiving inpatient treatment for addiction or mental illness.

 Bringing telepsych into the workplace benefits both employees and companies in several ways: